Find the Best Mortgage

 The Bank of Canada (BoC) doesn’t set Canadian mortgage rates.
 But it does impact them directly and indirectly.
 The Bank sets the benchmark overnight target for the policy rate, which directly affects all the prime rates in Canada, also known as the Bank rate.
 When the economy is strong, the BoC could raise the policy rate to keep inflation from rising above its 2% target.
 Likewise, when the economy weakens, the Bank could lower the policy rate to keep inflation from falling below its 2% target.

-The policy rate directly impacts all the prime rates in Canada, which in turn directly affects all the variable mortgage rates in Canada.
+The policy rate directly impacts all prime rates in Canada, which in turn affect all variable mortgage rates in Canada.
 However, fixed mortgage rates are determined by bond yields, which are priced and traded on the open market.

-Bond yields can change direction based on market sentiment and economic factors like inflation and employment.
-While this won’t affect your mortgage interest rate if you’re already locked into a 5-year fixed mortgage rate, it can change bank’s interest rates on new 5-year fixed mortgages.
+Bond yields can shift direction based on market sentiment and economic factors, such as inflation and employment.
+While this won’t affect your mortgage interest rate if you’re already locked into a 5-year fixed mortgage rate, it can change banks’ interest rates on new 5-year fixed mortgages.

 What Factors Affect My Mortgage Rate in Canada?